 Surprisingly, even when a stroke patient can’t talk at all, they can usually sing.
 That’s because language is a left-brain function, but singing is a creative right-brain function.

-When a stroke occurs, it usually only happens on one side of the brain (bilateral strokes are the exception).
+When a stroke occurs, it usually only happens on one side of the brain (bilateral strokes are the rare exception).
 This means when the language center in the left hemisphere is damaged, the right hemisphere is undamaged.
-This preserves “right-brained” skills like singing.
+This preserves “right-brained” artistic skills like singing.

 How Long Does Speech Recovery Take?